 Like, the ones with the “Yes” and “No” options that some people tend to be jerks with?

-I’ve already said yes, so of course I’m going to be more likely to give them my email ID in exchange for a 100% off coupon code.
+I’ve already said yes, so of course I’m going to be more likely to give them my email for their email list in exchange for a 100% off coupon code.
 It’s an easy lead magnet.

-In theory, when someone answers “Yes” to the question you’re asking, they’re building up more momentum to help them push through the conversion, so when the second step pops up, they’re more likely to enter their email address into the blank box, than if you just shoved the blank box in their face from the get-go.
+In theory, when someone answers “Yes” to the question you’re asking, they’re building momentum to push through to the conversion.
+When the second step pops up, they’re more likely to enter their email address into the box than if you just shoved the blank box in their face from the get-go.

-Even the people at LeadPages, who specialized in optimizing conversions, were able to bank a 60% conversion increase when they employed a two-step popup over the traditional single-step one.
+Even the people at LeadPages, who specialize in optimizing conversions, were able to boost conversions by 60% when they employed a two-step popup over the traditional single-step one.

 This isn’t so much a tip exclusive to exit popups as it is for copywriting in general.